superrmatt/funWithGraphs/README.md

 - Depth First Search - inorder & postorder traversal
 - BSTs
 - More work with trees
-- Remove node from graph
+- Remove node from graphs
 - Remove node from Tree
 - Digraphs
 - With graphs, the possiblities are near endless.